Fall-2025-CS4347-SDS/Fall-2025-CS4347-Project/PROJECT_PROPOSAL.md

 - Climate features rank high in feature importance
 - AdaBoost improves baseline RMSE by 10-20%

+**Hope to Achieve:** We hope to achieve a successful model that can accurately predict agricultural product outcomes based on environmental fluctuations.
+These fluctuations can be anywhere from rainfall, to drought levels as well as duration for each.
+With this predictive model we can hopefully have an impact on farmers within Texas counties and assist them.

 ## Dataset

 **Size:** 398,204 records × 120 features = **47,784,480 floats** (exceeds 10M requirement)